flyway/flywaydb.org/documentation/configuration/secretsManagement.md

 ### Example

-Assume we have the following two secrets in Vault:
+Assume we have the following two secrets in Dapr:
 - `secret1` which contains `flyway.url=jdbc:h2:mem:db`
 - `secret2` which contains `flyway.user=sa`

 In order to read these secrets you need to configure just the following Flyway parameters:
 - [flyway.dapr.url](/documentation/configuration/parameters/daprUrl) - This is the REST API URL of your Dapr sidecar application e.g. `http://localhost:3500/v1.0/secrets/my-secrets-store`
 - [flyway.dapr.secrets](/documentation/configuration/parameters/daprSecrets) - This is a comma-separated list of paths to secrets that contain Flyway configurations.
-This must start with the name of the engine and end with the name of the secret.
 In our case we would set `flyway.dapr.secrets=secret1,secret2`

 After configuring the above parameters, we would be able to connect to a database in Flyway without configuring a database connection locally, as all the necessary configuration would be read from Dapr.